Skip to main content

 Comic Book Legal Defense Fund (CBLDF)

-CBLDF is a non-profit organization dedicated to the protection of the First Amendment rights of the comic art form and its community of retailers, creators, publishers, librarians, and readers.
-The CBLDF provides legal referrals, representation, advice, assistance, and education in furtherance of these goals.
-The CBLDF assists libraries in challenges to comics and graphic novels by providing letters of support, and access to resources to defend graphic novels when they are challenged.
+“Comic Book Legal Defense Fund is a non-profit organization dedicated to the protection of the First Amendment rights of the comics art form and its community of retailers, creators, publishers, librarians, and readers.
+The CBLDF provides legal referrals, representation, advice, assistance, and education in furtherance of these goals.”

 The National Coalition Against Censorship (NCAC)